 Click on the links below to find out more about your visit.

-Expect to be contacted by an Abington Surgical Center pre-op nurse after 12pm (either by e-mail or phone based upon communication preferences selected during pre-registration) the business day prior to your procedure with instructions regarding fasting and exact time for your arrival all of which are specific to your procedure and physician preferences.
+Expect to be contacted by an Abington Surgical Center pre-op nurse after 12pm (either by text, E-mail or phone based upon communication preferences selected during pre-registration) the business day prior to your procedure with instructions regarding fasting and exact time for your arrival all of which are specific to your procedure and physician preferences.
 Please note that your time may change from the original time you were told due to changes in physicians’ schedules.